vvvv/visualprogramming.net/content/blog/2023/Monthly Reviews/vvvvhat-happened-in-november-2023/index.md

 ## Gallery

-This month we celebrate this beauty posted on our shared [madewithvvvv account](https://pixelfed.social//madewithvvvv/).
-Many thanks go out to the guest!
+This month we celebrate this beauty shot, posted on our shared [madewithvvvv account](https://pixelfed.social//madewithvvvv/).
+Many thanks go out to the guest.
+Please keep them coming!

 {{< pixelfed "pixelfed.social/p/madewithvvvv/628311469870676332" >}}